The Directors' have pleasure in presenting the 29th Annual Report togetherwith Audited Accounts of the Company for the year ended on 31st March 2017.

 The Company has not accepted any fixed deposit from the public.

 LOANS GUARANTEES AND INVESTMENTS

-The Company has not granted any Loan Guarantees and made any Investments during theyear.
+The Company has not granted any Loans Guarantees and made any Investments during theyear.

 RELATED PARTY TRANSACTIONS

-All contract/arrangements and transactions entered by the Company with related partieswere in ordinary course of business and on arms length basis.
+All contracts/arrangements and transactions entered by the Company with related partieswere in ordinary course of business and on arm's length basis.
 Your Directors drawattention of the members to Notes to accounts of financial statement which sets outrelated party disclosures.
 The Related Party Transactions Policy as approved by the Boardis available on the website of the Company www.arotile.com.

-Shri Pradeep Kumar Jain resigned from Board of Directors of the Company with effectfrom 4th August 2015.
-The Board record its appreciations for the valuable servicescontributed by him.
+Shri Kasturi Lal Arora resigned from Board of Directors of the Company with effect from25th January 2017.
+The Board records its appreciations for the valuable servicescontributed by him.

 CORPORATE SOCIAL RESPONSIBILITY (CSR)

 The Corporate Social Responsibility Committee has formulated and recommended to theBoard a Corporate Social Responsibility Policy (CSR Policy) indicating the activities tobe undertaken by the Company which has been approved by the Board.
 The CSR policy may beaccess from the website of the Company i.e. www.arotile.com.
 The Annual Report on CSRactivities is annexed herewith marked as